 2019 Raffle Sculpture Artist

-Thank you to SANDY SCOTT, Beaux Arts 2019 Raffle Sculpture.
-She has generously donated one of her very own sculptures from her private collection to raise raffle money for Beaux Arts.
+Thank you to SANDY SCOTT, Beaux Arts 2019 Raffle Sculpture artist, who generously donated one of her very own sculptures from her private collection to raise raffle money for Beaux Arts.

 ABOUT SANDY SCOTT